Ribodou/poly_scheduling/README.md

 The weight of a relationship indicates how much each person in said relationship misses each other when they don't date.

 The weighted wait is defined by (`time between two consecutive dates` \* `weight of relationship`).
-The program will minimize the largest weighted wait.
+The program will minimize the largest weighted wait over a week.

 ## Install
 Installing `poly_scheduling` will install [`clingo`](https://github.com/potassco/clingo), so the first build might take some time.